Aging in cats: Average lifespan among domestic cats

 This cat is around 18 years old; notably, there are specks of grey fur around the eyes.

 Reliable information on the lifespans of domestic cats is varied and limited.
 Nevertheless, a number of studies have investigated the matter and have come up with noteworthy estimates.
 Estimates of mean lifespan in these studies range between 13 and 20 years, with a single value in the neighborhood of 15 years.
 At least one study found a median lifespan value of 14 years and a corresponding interquartile range of 9 to 17 years.
 Maximum lifespan has been estimated at values ranging from 22 to 30 years although there have been claims of cats living longer than 30 years.
 According to the 2010 edition of the Guinness World Records, the oldest cat ever recorded was Creme Puff, who died in 2005, aged 38 years, 3 days.
 Female cats typically outlive male cats, and crossbred cats typically outlive purebred cats.
 It has also been found that the greater a cat's weight, the lower its life expectancy on average.
-The current oldest verified cat alive is Flossie, who was born in 1995 in the United Kingdom.
+As of December 2025, the oldest verified cat alive is Flossie, who was born in 1995 in the United Kingdom.

 In one study of cat mortality, the most frequent causes were trauma (12.2%), renal disorder (12.1%), non-specific illness (11.2%), neoplasia (10.8%) and mass lesion disorders (10.2%).